SasanTazayoni/The-flower-works/README.md

 # The Flower Works

 Welcome to The Flower Works README file!
-This has all the essential information about the florist business.
+This has all the essential information about the florist business website.

 ## Introduction